Abelian Surfaces over totally real fields are Potentially Modular: Applications to modularity

 (The dual is here because our Galois representations have been normalized cohomologically, so it is the dual representations which actually occur inside the~$p$-adic Tate modules.)
 The variety~$B(\rhobar)$ is smooth and geometrically connected.
 Over~$\C$, we may identify~$B$ with the moduli space of principally polarized abelian surfaces with full level~$3$ structure.
 This space is well-known to be a (geometrically) rational threefold, and is isomorphic to an open subvariety of the Burkhardt quartic~\cite{Burkhardt,Coble,Baker,Hunt,1705.09006}, specifically, the complement in the Burkhardt quartic of the Hessian hypersurface.

 The Burkhardt quartic is exceptional for a number of different reasons, not least of which is that it admits an action of the group~$\PSp_4(\F_3)$ (tautologically from the description above).
 If~$V = (\mu_3)^2 \oplus (\Z/3\Z)^2$, we write~$B$ for~$B(\rhobar)$.
 One knows (\cite{1705.09006}) that~$B$ is rational over~$\Q$.
 Suppose we knew that~$\rhobar$ actually came from an abelian surface~$A$, so that~$B(\rhobar)$ admitted a smooth rational point over~$F$.
-One might ask whether this is enough to force the twist~$B(\rhobar)$ to be rational over~$F$.
-We do not know the answer to this question.
+One might ask whether this is enough to force the twist~$B(\rhobar)$ to be rational over~$F$; this question is resolved in the negative in~\cite{CC}.
 The difficulty in a na\"{\i}ve attempt to replicate the argument of Taylor and Shepherd-Barron (\cite{MR1415322}) in this case is that the birational map~$B \rightarrow \mathbf{P}^3$ is \emph{not} equivariant with respect to~$\PSp_4(\F_3)$ and any embedding~$\PSp_4(\F_3) \rightarrow \PGL_4(\Qbar) = \Aut(\mathbf{P}^3)$.
 This means that a~$\PSp_4(\F_3)$-twist of~$B$ does not naturally inherit the structure of a Severi--Brauer variety.

 It turns out, however, that we are lucky.
 There exists a cover~$P(\rhobar) \rightarrow B(\rhobar)$ of degree~$6$ corresponding to an additional choice of level~$2$ structure of~$A$, namely an odd theta characteristic, (or, for~$A = \Jac(C)$, a Weierstrass point on the corresponding genus two curve~$C$).
 The cover~$P(\rhobar)$ now \emph{does} have the property that it is not only rational, but~$\PSp_4(\F_3)$-equivariantly rational, which allows us to deduce the rationality of~$P(\rhobar)$ in favourable circumstances, and hence the unirationality of~$B(\rhobar)$.
-In particular, this allows us to construct infinitely many rational points on~$B(\rhobar)$ which correspond to abelian surfaces of general type, as in the following theorem.
+In particular, this allows us to construct infinitely many rational points on~$B(\rhobar)$ which correspond to abelian surfaces~$A$ with $\End_{\C}(A)=\Z$, as in the following theorem.

 \begin{theorem} Fix~$\rhobar: G_{F} \rightarrow \GSp_4(\F_3)$ with similitude character~$\vareps^{-1}$.
 Then~$B(\rhobar)$ is unirational over~$F$, and there exist infinitely many principally polarized abelian surfaces~$A/F$ up to twist with~$\End_{\C}(A) = \Z$ and such that~$\imath_3: A[3] \simeq V(\rhobar)^{\vee}$.
 Moreover, we may additionally assume that these~$A$ are Jacobians of curves which have a rational Weierstrass point, and may thus be written in the form~$y^2 = f(x)$ where~$f(x)$ is a quintic polynomial.
 Suppose, in addition, that for all~$v|3$, the representation~$\rhobar|_{G_{F_v}}$ arises as the~$3$-torsion of an abelian surface over~$F_v$ with good ordinary reduction.
 Then we may additionally assume that these~$A$ also all have good ordinary reduction for all~$v|3$. \end{theorem}